 - Averted in The Sandman story "A Game of You"; Wanda lives as a woman and appears to be taking hormones but won't get "the operation" because she's terrified of surgery.
 It later comes out that she was rejected and despised by her entire family, who all want to pretend that the whole "wanting to be a girl thing" never happened.
-Sex change (or more accurately, gender change) appears to have been very hard for Wanda so trying to live as a man must have been even harder.
+Gender change appears to have been very hard for Wanda so trying to live as a man must have been even harder.
 After her death, she's shown as a happy, beautiful woman in the afterlife.

 - Discussed and averted in a The Penguins of Madagascar fic entitled "Princess"; Kowalski, the resident Mad Scientist, quite easily could give Julien male anatomy, but they decide it's a bad idea because it would raise uncomfortable questions from the humans and because Kowalski's inventions have a tendency to go horribly wrong.

 - Averted in The Silence of the Lambs, when Hannibal says that the Serial Killer will probably be found to have been rejected by multiple sex reassignment clinics because he thinks he wants to be a woman when he really just hates himself.

 Lecter: Our Billy hates his own identity, you see.
 He always has, and he thinks that makes him a transsexual.
 But his pathology is a thousand times more savage and more terrifying.
 He wants to be reborn, you see.